heinc1010/BAMixChecker/README.md

   /path/Tumor_04.bam
   /path/Normal_04.bam
 ```
-If the number of files is under 6 or the file names don’t contain common regulation when it is divided by the delimiters, it only pairs by genotype, not by name and skips to make ‘Mismatched_sample.txt’.
+If the number of files is under 6 or the file names don’t contain common regulation when it is divided by the delimiters, it only pairs by genotype, not by name and skips to make ‘Mismatched_sample.txt’ which is the same using '--OFFFileNameMatching' option.

 * RNA-seq bam file